 In some cases, bank officers or other professionals conspire with buyers to perpetrate fraud.
 In property flipping, a buyer purchases a piece of real estate that is then appraised at an artificially inflated value.
 The property then is resold at a profit.

-Whether prosecuted by the State of Illinois or the United State’s Department of Justice, mortgage fraud is a felony crime subject to severe penalties.
-A conviction on federal or State charges of mortgage fraud can result in up to 30 years imprisonment and fines in the millions of dollars.
-A mortgage fraud conviction also may result in a requirement to make restitution to an injured party such as a lender.
+Whether prosecuted by the State of Florida or the United States Department of Justice, bank fraud is a felony crime subject to severe penalties.
+A conviction on federal or State charges of bank fraud can result in up to 30 years imprisonment and fines in the millions of dollars.
+A bank fraud conviction also may result in a requirement to make restitution to an injured party such as a lender.

-One potential defense against mortgage fraud charges is that the person didn’t knowingly cheat or deceive the lending bank.
+One potential defense against bank fraud charges is that the person didn’t knowingly cheat or deceive the lending bank.
 A crime is committed only when an individual knowingly provides or knowingly fails to provide false information with the intent to deceive or cheat the lending bank.
-If the lending application information is omitted mistakenly, a mortgage crime did not occur.
+If the lending application information is omitted mistakenly, a bank crime does not occur.

-Attorney Michael J. Petro uses his knowledge of the law and criminal procedure to formulate the most effective defense possible for you and keep you out of jail.
-For an initial consultation, please contact Chicago Criminal Defense Attorney Michael J. Petro.
+Experienced Bank Fraud Attorney Michael J. Petro uses his knowledge of the law and criminal procedure to formulate the most effective defense possible for you and keep you out of jail.
+For an initial consultation, please contact Tampa Federal Criminal Defense Attorney Michael J. Petro.
+813-499-9111